galvez/the-fastify-ssr-workshop/slides/slides.md

 - Instead of operating on individual files like `fastify-cli`
 - Fastify DX operates on folders with a `server` and `client` module
 - It will always look for a `server.js` or `server.mjs` file
-  - TypeScript support will be added afterwards
+  - TypeScript support will come eventually
 - It will automatically load `vite.config.js`
  - As long as you **define a renderer**